Mrinalini02/Practical-ML/README.md

 # Practical-ML
 ## Introduction
-Our aim in this project is to determine the manner in which 6 participants did their exercise
+People like to quantify how much of their activities instead of how well.
+The goal of this project is to use data from accelerometers on the belt, forearm, arm and dumbell of 6 participants.